 Jennifer: "I actually worked with Excel lists to keep the editorial team running.
 But our team quickly became too complex for that.
 After all, DB UX also employs designers, interns, juniors and students, as well as agencies and internal service providers.
 It's impossible to map all these people, their needs and topics in an Excel spreadsheet.
 So I had to keep an overview, think bigger and further - but the Excel spreadsheet didn't let me understand at all which topic we could continue to use and how, in which formats and on which channels."

 Linda: "Before Scompler , there was a PDF with a strategy somewhere, there were folders with images, folders with text documents.
 So everything you need to implement communication was scattered somewhere.
-You had to open lots of folders, presentations and boards to know who we were talking to and what tone we wanted to use to address the target group.
-I had to find everything about the channels, formats and analytics anew every time."
+You often had to open several folders, presentations and boards to find out who we were talking to today and what tone we wanted to use to address the target group.
+Which channels do we use to reach them again?
+What formats had we defined for the persona?
+When you do this every day, you naturally have a lot on your mind.
+But we work together as a team.
+Especially when it comes to handovers and approvals, it's important that the information is easily accessible for everyone in one place."

 And what is your content production like now?